 Most government attorneys don’t go into this line of work for the salary.
 (NALP data for the class of 2017 shows that government salaries have a median salary of $60,000.)
 Rather, they become government attorneys for the overall mission and for giving back to their country.
 Government attorneys also have the opportunity to pay off some of their loans through the Public Service Loan Forgiveness Program.

 F. Public Interest / Nonprofit

 Public interest and non-profit attorneys represent organizations or groups of individuals that advocate for some cause.
-Some simple examples include attorneys for Legal Information for Families Today, a New York City-based nonprofit that provides legal information and advice to litigants in family court, public interest law firms whose primary mission is to assist underrepresented people or causes, or attorneys for human rights organizations like Amnesty International or Human Rights Watch.
+Some simple examples include attorneys for Legal Information for Families Today, a New York City-based nonprofit that provides legal information and advice to litigants in family court; public interest law firms, whose primary mission is to assist underrepresented people or causes; or attorneys for human rights organizations like Amnesty International or Human Rights Watch.

 The median salary for public interest and non-profit legal positions for law school grads is $50,000.
 Like government positions, however, these attorneys aren’t taking these jobs for the money.
 They are pursuing a higher mission.
-Like government attorneys, public interest and non-profit attorneys may be eligible for the Public Service Loan Forgiveness Program.
+And like government attorneys, public interest and non-profit attorneys may be eligible for the Public Service Loan Forgiveness Program.